ioggstream/python-course/sparql-101/README.md

 Still stuck while modeling your data?
 Start managing your knowledge instead!
-This workshop introduces tools and techniques to get the best of your information, including graph databases, RDF, SparQL and vector embeddings.
+This workshop introduces tools and techniques to get the best of your information, including graph databases, RDF, SparQL ~and vector embeddings~.

 ## Abstract